Is Wix SEO Friendly? 10 Questions About Your Website’s SEO

 We’re glad you asked.
 There is a huge untapped potential in image results.
 Think about it: your images are linked to your pages.
 The more people find them, the more clicks (organic traffic) you’ll be getting to your site – which is great for your optimization efforts.
 Therefore, if you’ve taken care of the alt text of your images, photos and graphs like a good SEO scholar, then your images will be in Google’s good graces.

 Wait, what is alt text?
 And why do you need it?
 As Google and other search engines aren’t able to see images as site visitors do, they will refer to the alt text to understand what is displayed there.
 Once the engine has interpreted the image, only then can it be indexed and brought up as a relevant image result for a relevant keyword.
-For all the best alt text practices, check out this post on how to write SEO friendly alt text and start writing those descriptive gems for your images.

 Can a free website rank?